Step 1: Controlling Tank by Subscribing to the Joy Topic

 }

-Once the controller is stopped, there is no need to subscribe to the joy topic anymore, so the subscriber’s shutdown function is executed to terminate the subscription process.
+describes processing when the controller stops.
+Once the controller stops, there’s no need to subscribe to the joy topic anymore, so we terminate the subscription processing with the subscriber’s shutdown function.

-The above controller code assumes that ROS is available and Choreonoid is running as a ROS node.
-However, it may happen that this controller is accidentally loaded in a non-ROS environment or in a normal Choreonoid process that is not a ROS node.
-In such a case, roscpp is not initialized, so it will crash at
+The above controller code assumes ROS is available and Choreonoid is running as a ROS node.
+However, you might accidentally load this controller in a non-ROS environment or in a normal Choreonoid process that isn’t a ROS node.
+In such cases, roscpp isn’t initialized, so it will crash at:

 node.reset(new ros::NodeHandle);

-To avoid this and make the controller binary safer, we can add a code to check the state of ROS to the configure function as follows
+To avoid this and make a safer controller binary, you could add code to check ROS state to the configure function like this:

 virtual bool configure(SimpleControllerConfig* config) override